 - Many different modeling languages.

 - Most verification tools use their own language.

 - Most map to finite state machines.

-- Define a list of variables.
+- Define list of variables.

-- Describe how their values are calculated.
+- Describe how values are calculated.

-- Each "time step", recalculate the values of these variables.
+- Each "time step", recalculate values of these variables.

-- The state is the current values of all variables.
+- State is the current values of all variables.